Emmanuelle Guyon, the mirror of your emotions

 Japanese rice field

-When one thinks of Japan and its landscapes, one quickly thinks of the terraced rice fields on the hills.
-These rice fields, with their perfect lines and reflections in the water, are a symbol of the harmony between man and nature, a millennial agricultural practice that has shaped Japanese landscapes for centuries.
+When thinking of Japan and its landscapes, one immediately envisions the terraced rice fields extending endlessly across the hills.
+These rice fields, with their perfect geometric lines and the shimmering reflections of water under the sun, symbolize the harmony between humans and nature.
+Cultivated for millennia, they have shaped not only the Japanese landscape but also its cultural identity.

 Japanese rice stem ring